jga9325/apartments-api/README.md

 ### Attributes
 - **id**: integer or null
-   - id is assigned by the application so null is acceptable
+   - assigned by the application so null is acceptable
 - **firstName**: string
 - **lastName**: string
 - **email**: string